 Hormones are crucial to anyone’s health.
-Many factors can affect hormone balance including mineral deficiencies and the detoxification issues these cause.
+Many factors can affect hormone balance including nutrient deficiencies and the detoxification issues these cause.
 The health of the gut and the gut flora can also play a role in the clearance of certain hormones.
-A hormone profile is a helpful stating point when trying to establish where the imbalance lies.
+A hormone profile is a helpful starting point when trying to establish where the imbalance lies.

 The most advanced test for sex and adrenal hormones – DUTCH Testing.

 DUTCH testing allows us to make the most informed clinical decisions about your treatment options.
 It shows not just the hormones themselves like saliva, blood or standard urine testing , but also how those hormones are being used and processed in the body.

 - More comprehensive than serum, saliva or 24-hour urine testing

 - Easy patient collection (4 dried urine samples collected simply on filter paper)

 - Unparalleled adrenal testing (diurnal free cortisol pattern with cortisol metabolites)